Abo-Soile/SOILE-Backend/docs/functions.rst

     :param int fontsize: Fontsize, defaults to 20.
     :returns: Displayobject

+.. js:function:: textbox(width)

+    Displays a one line textbox with the specified width.

+    :param int width: Width of the textbox

+.. js:function:: textarea(width, height)

+    Displays a  multilined text area, for reading longer responses as well as enabling the user to press enter.

+    :param int width: Width of the textarea
+    :param int width: Height of the textarea

 .. js:function:: imagefile(imageurl)

     Object containing a image specified by the url, so images can either be uploaded to the testeditor or fetched from the internet.
 Note that images on the net can disappear or change at any time.
 The image is displayed without any scaling so make sure that the image is the right size.